Large-Norm Solutions and the Relaxation-Time Limit for Quantum Hydrodynamics on the Two-Dimensional Torus: Global well-posedness of GCP solutions on

 \end{proof}

-As a consequence of Proposition \ref{prop:bdI}, we can extend the local existence result of the Cauchy problem \eqref{eq:cauchy_NLS} to a global one, which proves the global well-posedness of the Schr\"odinger-Langevin equation as Theorem \ref{thm:NLS}.
+As a consequence of Proposition \ref{prop:bdI}, we can extend the local existence result for the Cauchy problem \eqref{eq:cauchy_NLS} to a global one, which proves the global well-posedness of the Schr\"odinger--Langevin equation stated in Theorem \ref{thm:NLS}.

-\begin{proof}[Proof of Theorem \ref{thm:NLS}] By the decay estimate \eqref{eq:decay}, on the time interval $[0,T^*]$ of existence, we have
+\begin{proof}[Proof of Theorem \ref{thm:NLS}] By the decay estimate \eqref{eq:decay}, on the time interval $[0,T^*)$ of existence, we have